dmkv1/scrnaseq-align/README.md

 It includes R1 clipping and multimapping.

-## VDJ alingment and count - cellranger
+## VDJ alignment and count - cellranger

 todo: FASTQ renaming for cellranger